carharv/SpotifyHistoryJSONtoCSV/README.md

 ### Using the python script

-I recommend using <a href="colab.research.google.com">Google Colab.</a> I added both the Google Colab notebook, *SpotifyHistorytoCSV.pynb*, and the raw python code, *SpotifyHistorytoCSV.py*.
+I recommend using <a href="colab.research.google.com">Google Colab.</a> I added both the Google Colab notebook, *SpotifyHistorytoCSV.pynb*, and the raw python code, *SpotifyHistorytoCSV.py* to this repo.

 1. Upload the notebook to Google Colab.
 2. Upload the Spotify JSON files directly to the */content/* directory (the default directory when you click the file icon that contains the *sample_data*          folder.
 Or create a new folder in the content directory to upload them to such as */content/json/*.
 It doesn't matter where you put them as long as you specify their directory path in the script.